 To me, having an eco-friendly home means being mindful of the items you bring into it.
 It also means knowing what powers your home – fossil fuels or renewables – and learning ways to save energy.

-The good news is there’s no one way to have a sustainable home.
+The good news is there’s no one way to have a sustainable home (even with a cat).
 The tips on this list don’t have to happen overnight – you can pick and choose which are most feasible for you at this point in time.
 Here are 8 ways to make your home more eco-friendly.

 Table of Contents for 8 Ways to Make Your Home More Eco-Friendly